snigdhasambitak/k8s-production-grade/README.md

 I am using Terraform for creating a kubernetes cluster on AWS Platform.

-Step 1: Create the modules for the creation of the eks cluster, master nodes, VPC and providers.
+Step 1: Create the modules for the creation of the eks cluster(POP-DEV), master nodes, VPC and providers.
 Everything can be found in this directory.

 Step 2: Initialize the Terraform state: